massgravel/massgrave.dev/kms38.md

 -   KMS38 Activation is vulnerable to unintended replacement by a 180-Day KMS Activator.

--   From MAS 1.7, script will enable the KMS38 protection by default.
+-   From MAS 1.7, the script will enable KMS38 protection by default.

 -   If you are going to use [KMS_VL_ALL]((https://github.com/abbodi1406/KMS_VL_ALL_AIO)) by abbodi1406 or [MAS](index.html) (Online KMS option) for **Office activation**, then you can choose to remove this protection.

 -   Below is the explanation for how the script protect KMS38.

--   In the KMS activation method, Windows first checks the KMS IP registered as a specific KMS, and if that is not defined then it checks the Global KMS IP.
-Another fact is that if Localhost (IP range 127.0.0.0/8) is defined as KMS IP in Windows 8 and later OS then Windows will not accept it as a valid KMS IP.
-This script simply utilizes the above facts to protect the KMS38 activation from being overwritten by any alternative 'normal' 180-Day KMS Activation and at the same time that KMS activator can be used for Office activation.
+-   In the KMS activation method, Windows first checks the KMS IP registered as a specific KMS, and if that is not defined, then it checks the Global KMS IP.
+Another fact is that if Localhost (IP range 127.0.0.0/8) is defined as the KMS IP in Windows 8 and later OS, then Windows will not accept it as a valid KMS IP.
+This script simply utilizes the above facts to protect the KMS38 activation from being overwritten by any alternative 'normal' 180-Day KMS Activation, and at the same time, that KMS activator can be used for Office activation.

 -   Script steps-